sematic-ai/sematic/docs/execution-modes.md

 your local 1%, rare corner cases, etc.

-But when it comes to building your code, correctness of your type hints and syntax, dependency packaging, Sematic can do a great deal to save you from a lot of wasted time.
+But when it comes to building your code, correctness of your type hints and syntax, and dependency packaging, Sematic can do a great deal to save you from a lot of wasted time.

 Sematic provides the following execution stragegies: